-Joan is coordinator for Bread and Roses Missouri.
-A life long activist she began working for the Amalgamated Clothing Workers in 1962.
-She would eventually rise to International Vice-President of ACTWU (Now Workers United).
-After retiring in 2001 she became a leader in Missouri Jobs with Justice where she helped to found the Bread and Roses project and has led its establishment as an independent non-profit.
+Coordinator for Bread and Roses Missouri, Director.
+A life long activist who began working for the Amalgamated Clothing Workers in 1962.
+Now serves asthe International Vice-President of ACTWU (Now Workers United.)
+Following her retirement in 2001, she became a leader in Missouri Jobs with Justice, where she helped to found the Bread and Roses project leading its establishment as and independent non-profit.

 Bronwen worked as a labor educator and union representative for more than twenty years, in St. Louis, Chicago and New England, before moving back to St. Louis.
 She headed a local fair housing agency here for several years.
 Now retired, she has followed her passions through work with Prison Performing Arts, Redevelopment Opportunities for Women and as Bread and Roses Missouri’s Secretary.
 She lives in University City with her husband.

 Ann Haubrich is the institutional giving director with Voices for Children.
 She previously served as managing director of Prison Performing Arts and executive director of Interfaith Legal Services for Immigrants, after helping to establish and run the ASC Foundation as executive director.
 She also spent more than a decade with the Regional Arts Commission, where she served as a grants officer and founded the Community Arts Training Institute.
 She has served as the executive director of River Styx and the Writer’s Voice, a national literary arts project of the YMCA.
 For more than twenty years, she has co-produced and co-hosted KDHX’s Literature for the Halibut and is an adjunct faculty at Webster University’s Arts Management MFA program, teaching a course on cultural policy.